 Chronic Villainy: He is a program, so he's basically obliged to pursue his quest for perfection, even if it implies genocide.

-During the Games, he pits Sam Flynn, and inexperienced user, against Rinzler, aka freaking TRON.
+The Computer Is a Cheating Bastard: So freaking much.
+During the Games, he pits Sam Flynn, an inexperienced user, against Rinzler, aka freaking TRON.
 As in, the guy who took down Sark, effortlessly crushed four of Clu's Elite Mooks, and helped create the new Grid.